PhoenixTales/phoenix-docs/mechanics/trading.md

 This system is both simple as well as immersive and lets the player feel more in control at any time; whatever happens, he can immediately just release a button and is again in full control of his character, can turn around and leave.

+Obviously, this behavoir changes when the player is in `StealthMode`; here no trading interface opens and the item is just taken instead like any other regular item.

 ---

 ## Bargaining